japeto/docker-images-tools/README.md

 This repository provides two Docker environments, one with basic development tools and another with support for parallel computing using MPI and OpenMP.

-## 📂 Repository Structure
-.
-├── parallel_tools          # Dockerfile for Parallel Programming
-├── so_tools                # Dockerfile for C++ Programming
-├── tools                   # Tools and utilities
-└── README.md

 ## 🛠️ Available Images
 1. **GCC Development Tools (`so-tools`)**
    - Based on `gcc:4.9`